The Broadcast Pioneers of Philadelphia is a federally recognized, state chartered 501(c)(3) non-profit corporation serving Philadelphia since 1962.

-Scheduled to speak are: (in alphabetical order):
+Scheduled to speak that afternoon are (in alphabetical order):

 It all takes place at the beautiful and historic Bala Golf Club, 2200 Belmont Avenue (across the street from the State Police) in the Wynnefield section of Philadelphia.
 Only minutes away from Channels 6, 10 and 17 and the radio stations in Bala Cynwyd.
 Call now for reservations.
 (856) 365-5600!
 Don't miss this one!

 Meet and greet (networking) starts at 12 noon, and a full course lunch including salad, coffee or tea and dessert will be served at 12:30 pm.
 There will also be a crudité and cheese table.
 Cash bar available all afternoon!

 Plenty of FREE parking.
 The luncheon is open to all our members, their guests and any person in the industry or associated fields, whether active or retired.
 You do NOT have to be a member to attend.
 Call NOW with your reservation(s), (856) 365-5600!

 In order to speed up check-in at the luncheon, it would help if you had the $28 in exact change or your $28 check already written.
 Make it payable to the Broadcast Pioneers of Philadelphia.